josemarsilva/embeddedSqlDatabase/README.md

 2. Import into Eclipse via **existing projects into workspace** option.
 3. Done.

 ###4.
-Project Demo
+Project Demonstration
 Run the following method from this class:
-* class: org.josemarsilva.poc.embeddedSqlDatabase.Main
+* class: org.josemarsilva.poc.embeddedSqlDatabase.Sample
 * method: main()
 * expected resource: a little demonstration of use of *embeddedSqlDatabase*